VictorTagayun/STM32H747I-DISCO_BSP_Study/readme.md

+# STM32H747I-DISCO Study how to setup BSP

 ## Introduction and Purpose

+** How to setup BSP for STM32H747I-DISCO
 ** STM32H747XIH6 is a Dual core Cortex-M7 and Cortex-M4 MCU.
 ** The STM32H747I-DISCO Discovery kit is a complete demonstration and development platform for STMicroelectronics STM32H747XIH6 microcontroller, designed to simplify user application development.
 ** Study how to init most peripherals by BSP Drivers.
 RCC and UART are the only peripherals initialized in CubeMX with 400Mhz (M7) & 200Mhz (M4) as this is the optimized freq for "most" peripherals espcially the LCD.

 ## CubeMX Initiallization RCC and UART (minimum)